-Trees being planted in the TCC project area at Mattie Harrell Park.
+Tree planting in the TCC project area at Mattie Harrell Park.
 Photo credit: City of Stockton

-STOCKTON RISING'S URBAN FORESTRY PROJECT, known locally as the Urban Forest Renovation Project, will reverse a decline in tree canopy in the project area through the planting of 1,750 trees (in addition to the 117 that will be planted as part of the Miner Avenue Complete Streets Improvement Project).
-Plantings will occur at locations where trees were lost to natural events (many of which are in the city's public parks), as well as new locations that will be identified by Stockton Rising's collaborative stakeholder structure.
+STOCKTON RISING'S URBAN FORESTRY PROJECT, known locally as the Urban Forest Renovation Project, is reversing a decline in tree canopy in the project area through the planting of 1,750 trees (in addition to the 117 that are being planted as part of the Miner Avenue Complete Streets Improvement Project).
+Plantings will occur where trees were lost to natural events (many of which are in the city's public parks), as well as new locations identified by Stockton Rising's collaborative stakeholder structure.
 All of the trees will belong to species that will thrive and are as drought tolerant as possible to minimize watering.
-As the trees mature, they will reduce GHG by sequestering carbon.
-Moreover, the trees will help absorb local air pollutants such as PM 2.5 and NOx, as well as stormwater runoff.
+As the trees mature, they will reduce GHG emissions by sequestering carbon.
+Moreover, the trees help absorb local air pollutants such as PM 2.5 and NOx, as well as stormwater runoff.

-The City of Stockton will lead project implementation and will also be responsible for maintaining trees that are on public land.
-Little Manila Rising (LMR) will host seven community tree planting events in which residents can learn basic tree planting skills.
-Additionally, LMR will hire and train 25 seasonal, part-time workers to assist with planting activities.
-PUENTES will serve in a supporting role, assisting with trainings for volunteers at planting events.
+The City of Stockton is leading project implementation and is responsible for maintaining trees that are on public land.
+Little Manila Rising is hosting seven community tree planting events in which residents can learn basic tree planting skills.
+Additionally, Little Manila Rising is hiring and training 25 seasonal, part-time workers to assist with planting activities.
+PUENTES is serving in a supporting role, assisting with trainings for